7clouds-terraform-modules/terraform-aws-lambda-api-gateway/README.md

 The module deploys a set of Lambda Function + API Gateway resources with its rightful roles and policies to create a serverless application.

+## Changes on Version 0.1.3

+We have dropped using the [aws_iam_role_policy_attachment resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role_policy_attachment), since it has the same function as the managed_policy_arns argument in the [aws_iam_role resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role) and using both simultaneously causes conflict in terraform.

 ## Small Fix on Version 0.1.2

 We have replaced aws_iam_policy_attachment for [aws_iam_role_policy_attachment](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role_policy_attachment) considering the note on terraform's documentation.